needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 If you wish to ask the user for consent prior to download, use `Addressables.GetDownloadSize()` to return how much space is needed to download the content from a given address or label.
 Note that this takes into account any previously downloaded bundles that are still in Unity's asset bundle cache.

-While it can be advantageous to download assets for your app in advance, there are instances where you might choose not do so.
+While it can be advantageous to download assets for your app in advance, there are instances where you might choose not to do so.
 For example:

 * If your app has a large amount of online content, and you generally expect users to only ever interact with a portion of it.
 * You have an app that must be connected online to function.
 If all your app's content is in small bundles, you might choose to download content as needed.